 Like other Spanish festivals, including Valencia Fallas, fire is the key element in San Juan.
 During the festival, myriads of bonfires light up the Valencian coast as a continuous luminous line across all of its beaches.
-Thousands of people meet up in the city’s main beaches of Malvarrosa, Las Arenas, Patacona, as well as many other beaches across the Valencian region.
-Due to its popularity, the beaches can get extremely crowded and fairly wild, so it is important for visitors to stay well-informed in order to get the best out of this great occasion and truly enjoy our culture.
+Typically, thousands of people meet up in the city’s main beaches of Malvarrosa, Las Arenas, Patacona, as well as many other beaches across the Valencian region.
+Due to its popularity, the beaches can get extremely crowded and fairly wild.

 These are the most frequent rituals in Valencia but there are many others worldwide surrounding the solstice such as writing down the things that you want to forget and burning them in the fire, walking barefoot over the dew or even the coals from the bonfires, and waking up early to avoid sleepiness.
 In fact, those first sun rays of the day are supposed to have magical powers.

-Public transport is the best way to get around during the night of San Juan Valencia.
+In previous years, public transport is the best way to get around during the night of San Juan Valencia.
 Expect traffic restrictions around the beach areas from approximately 5pm.
 After 9pm, traffic on larger streets such as Serrería or even parts of Cardenal Benlloch are also interrupted.
-It is worth noting that bus services usually operate 24 hours a day and the subway also has special services during this time; as in past years, it is expected that Metrovalencia will be providing subway transportation to the beaches 24 hours-a-day.
+It is worth noting that bus services usually operate 24 hours a day and the subway also has special services during this time; Metrovalencia usually provide subway transportation to the beaches 24 hours-a-day.
 It is important to note that there will most likely be security searching people when they are entering the beach.
 Don’t worry about bringing your own bonfire wood; the council usually supplies wood to be delivered during the evening to several points along the city beaches.
 If you bring your own, you run the risk of it being confiscated!

 As aforementioned, the bonfires of San Juan have roots in ancient celebrations related to the summer solstice.
 Fire is a key element in most celebrations on Saint John’s Eve all throughout Spain and around the world.
 This tradition is strong in Valencian Community (particularly Alicante) and Catalonia, but also across the coastal regions of Spain including Galicia, Cantabria, Asturias, and the Canary Islands.
 In countries such as Portugal or Croatia, bonfires are also traditionally lit on June 23rd and the young people usually jump over them throughout the evening and late into the night.
 Bonfires are typically set close to lakes, rivers or on the beaches, mixing the mystic symbols of water and fire.
 Other European countries set bonfires with the goal of keeping evil forces away such as Ireland, France, Denmark, and Finland.
 Interestingly, young Irish women also jump three times over the fire in order to marry soon and have a lot of children.